vinamrata-git/Amazon-scraper-selenium-python/README.md

 pip install selenium

 Download web driver:
-If you are using chrome then download the chrome driver from here https://chromedriver.chromium.org/downloads and store it in your computer. later you need to provide a path to where you have stored the seb driver.
+If you are using chrome then download the chrome driver from here https://chromedriver.chromium.org/downloads and save it in your computer. later you need to provide a path to where you have saved the chrome driver.

 Note: You need to download the same version of web driver of your web browser.
 For example if you are using chrome of version 93 then download Chrome driver of version 93.0.4577.15 which you can find from the above link.